jonm3D/h5xray/README.md

 # H5XRay
 Helping Python developers understand the structure and 'cloud-friendliness' of an HDF5 file.

+Inspired by the h5cloud project at the 2023 ICESat-2 Hackweek.

 ## Installation
 Download the h5xray package.
 It is highly recommended to install the package within a development environment.